kumi-minh-nguyen/nginx-apigw-2025/task_3/readme3.md

 ## Test Guide

-This guide contains `curl` commands to test every API gateway feature configured in your NGINX Plus setup.
+Use `curl` commands to test every API gateway feature configured in your NGINX Plus setup.

 The API gateway is running at:
 **https://apigw.f5demos.com:8443**